Conference Information & Frequently Asked Questions

 - Who should I contact if I have other questions?

 We scale our overall impact on global health delivery by developing and nurturing global health leaders.
 Global Impact Fellows learn how to apply Unite For Sight's strategies to their current and future global health work.
 Global Health University includes idea incubator workshops, Certificate Programs related to global health and social entrepreneurship, fellowship and internship opportunities in the U.S. and abroad, and more than sixty online courses in our Global Health E-Library.
-Our annual Global Health & Innovation Conference convenes 2,200 participants from all 50 states and more than 50 countries to exchange ideas and strategies across all disciplines of global health, international development, and social entrepreneurship.
+Our annual Global Health & Innovation Conference in April convenes 2,200 participants from all 50 states and more than 50 countries to exchange ideas and strategies across all disciplines of global health, international development, and social entrepreneurship.
+Our Social Entrepreneurship Institute in December 2013 provides mentoring, guidance, and successful strategies for participants to apply to their work in global health, social entrepreneurship, and international development.

 The conference annually convenes more than 2,200 people from 55 countries, and the participants are a diverse group committed to global health innovation and world-changing ideas.